Skip to content

 Exhibit 4– Federal Tax Incentives for Fossil Fuels and Clean Energy

-Energy Income Partners, LLC. - ex 4 3
+Energy Income Partners, LLC - ex 4 3

 Source: Congressional Research Service: The Value of Energy Tax Incentives for Different Types of Energy Resources – March 19, 2019.
 Energy tax incentives include the value of (1) energy tax expenditures, as estimated by the JCT; (2) energy tax provisions that offset excise tax liability, such as tax incentives for ethanol and biofuels (through 2015); and (3) outlays that are related to tax provisions, notably outlays associated with Section 1603 grants in lieu of tax credits.
 Annual estimates are the sum of individual tax expenditures and other tax provisions and do not reflect possible interaction effects.
 Tax expenditure estimates are based on current law, and thus do not reflect forgone revenues associated with retroactive extensions of expired provisions.